 Freshman candidates for admission should complete a secondary school course of study (or equivalent) which includes the following college preparatory units:

-- four units of English
+- Four courses of English

 Freshman applicants must also submit the results of the SAT I: Reasoning Test or the ACT.
 Students whose native language is not English may submit the TOEFL or the SAT II English Language Proficiency Test (ELPT).
 Interviews are not required; however, students are encouraged to attend one of the Information Sessions we offer throughout the year.